Creamy, tangy, spicy and sweet — this Roasted Jalapeño Vinaigrette recipe is all that and then some! I want this on my salad.

 (Truth be told, I somehow thought the above might sound like Dr. Seuss poem, but it just never did.)

-This Creamy Roasted Jalapeno-Lime Vinaigrette is simply delicious and can be used in tons of different ways.
+This Creamy Roasted Jalapeno Vinaigrette Recipe is simply delicious and can be used in tons of different ways.

 I made a double batch a week or so ago, and have loved having it at the ready.
 It will last in a tightly sealed container in the refrigerator for up to a month!